DigitalSlideArchive/DSA-WSI-DeID/USAGE.rst

 Once an image is in the ``processed`` state, the user can click:

-- "Finish" to approve it, once it has been fully cleared for release
+- "Finish" to approve it, once it has been fully cleared for release.
+If this is pressed, then the image will move to the ``Finished`` folder and then the view will change to the next image to be processed, as if you had clicked on the ``Next Item`` action in the left menu.
 - "Reject" to mark that it is impossible to fix
 - "Quarantine" for more reprocessing